Champion Racing

-Champion Racing's Audi R8 during the 2005 Petit Le Mans.

 Champion Racing was a sports car racing team based in Pompano Beach, Florida, USA.
 Founded in 1994 by Dave Maraj, a former rally driver from Trinidad, as the motorsport wing of the Champion Motors car dealership, the team has campaigned various Porsches and Audis in North American road racing series.
 Champion Racing's extensive record includes a win at the prestigious 24 Hours of Le Mans in 2005, and 5 straight American Le Mans Series LMP1 championships, 2 as a private team and 3 as a factory team under the name Audi Sport North America.

 Porsche years

 Champion entered their first race at the 1993 12 Hours of Sebring, finishing 21st overall and 7th in the Invitational GT class with a Porsche 911 Carrera 2 driven by Justin Bell, Mike Peters, and Oliver Kuttner.
 Mike Peters later stopped race driving and became team manager for the team.

 In 1994, they entered a 911 Turbo in several IMSA GT races, including the 24 Hours of Daytona and 12 Hours of Sebring.

 For the 1995 season, Champion partnered with Michael Colucci Racing (MCR), and the team moved up to a 2 car team with a pair of 911 GT2.
 Champion running the #72 car (964 chassis) and MCR running the #74 car (993 chassis).
 After an accident put them out a Daytona, Hans-Joachim Stuck and Bill Adam finished 2nd in the GTS-1 class at Sebring.
 They also collected class podiums at Watkins Glen and Sears Point in the #74 car.
 In 1995 the team adopted the livery of a white background with various streaks of colours that has since become indelibly associated with the team.
 In fact, this livery was used on all Champion Racing entered cars, except for the special Stars & Stripes variation, using the blue and read colors of the American flag only, as tribute to the victims of the September 11 attacks.

 In 1996, Stuck and Adam won the GTS-1 class at Sebring with the #74, the first major win for Champion Racing.

 In 1997 Champion scaled back to a one car team, taking over the reins of the #74 Porsche with Stuck, Adam, and Thierry Boutsen finishing 2nd in class at the 1997 Daytona 24 Hours.